 |September 24, 2018||September 14, 2018||September 21, 2018|

 |March 25, 2019||March 15, 2019||March 22, 2019|

 Applications will be reviewed on the following criteria:

-2. The proposed event or project should have a strong conceptual framework that can be identified as strengthening Ferris’ long-term commitment to diversity and inclusion.
-The event or project should be consistent with the mission and core values of Ferris as expressed in the University’s Strategic Plan, for example, Goal 2: Develop a university community where all are valued, welcomed, and informed.
+- The proposed event or project should have a strong conceptual framework that can be identified as strengthening Ferris’ long-term commitment to diversity and inclusion and should outline how the project directly relates to the current FSU Diversity and Inclusion Plan.
+The event or project should also be consistent with the mission and core values of Ferris as expressed in the University’s Strategic Plan.

 Applications should be submitted to Patty Terryn in the Diversity and Inclusion Office, CSS 312.